-This is the information manual for Legal City CC, a Close Corporation registered in South Africa, as required by Section 51 of The Promotion of Access to Information Act (Act 2 of 2000).
+This is the information manual for Legal City (Pty) Ltd, a company registered in South Africa, as required by Section 51 of The Promotion of Access to Information Act (Act 2 of 2000).

-Legal City CC is a Close Corporation registered in South Africa.
+Legal City (Pty) Ltd is a company registered in South Africa.
 We provide real-time online access to a variety of information sources via our website located at www.legalcity.net.

 As required by Section 51(1)(a) of the Act